 In no way am I making excuses for Indiana, and in no way am I pardoning losses by such glaring margins.
 I am, however, attempting to seek an answer for why Indy can’t avoid major blowouts.
 Is it the fatigue?
 Maybe.
 Foul trouble?
 Possibly.
 The fact that all big losses came on the road?
 Probably.

 Indiana doesn’t have to play back-to-back games in the Playoffs, but they sure do have to play on the road.
 We’re only halfway through the season ,and Vogel’s men have proved they can win the biggest of games but can still lose by the biggest of margins.

-Topics: How Pacers Lose
+Tags: How Pacers Lose